You can learn how to grow sage in the garden with these helpful tips.

 My favorite spinach casserole, and savory risottos and bread puddings (often called stratas) include a hint of sage, and any winter squash or egg dish benefits from a pinch.

 If you must purchase this herb, you will need to choose between fresh, rubbed or ground.
-Use fresh sage whenever possible, and dry extra leaves to store whole (see directions for drying, Page 85).
+Use fresh sage whenever possible, and dry extra leaves to store whole (see directions for drying sage, Page 85 in this issue).

 For the freshest taste, crumble or "rub" dried sage leaves between your fingers or the palms of your hands just before adding them to foods.
 Buy rubbed sage rather than ground sage, which usually tastes somewhat bitter and has a shorter shelf life than the other kinds.